BushSchoolIT/BlackbaudExtractor/README.md

 # BlackbaudExtractor

-Created and maintained by Michael Lindner.
+Created and maintained by Michael Lindner (github.com/MCLindner).
 Credit to justein230 for their Blackbaud API connector code.

 **BlackbaudExtractor** is an ETL tool designed to extract, transform, and load data from a Blackbaud Education Management environment into a PostgreSQL database.
 The tool leverages Python for managing ETL pipelines and Prefect for orchestration.